neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 :::{tab-item} Python API
 :sync: python

-The `make_folders` function has a return value of the full filepath to created datatype folders.
-These can be used to save data in to in acquisition scripts
+`make_folders()` returns the full filepaths of created datatype folders.
+These can be used to save data to these folders in acquisition scripts

 ```python
 folder_path_list = project.make_folders(